weak-head/m4b-maker/README.md

 ## m4bify

-This script automates the creation of M4B audiobooks from various audio formats, including MP3, WAV, and FLAC.
-It processes audio files recursively in the specified directory, ensuring playback order by sorting files alphabetically.
+`m4bify` makes it easy to turn audio files (MP3, WAV, FLAC, etc.) into M4B audiobooks.
+It processes files in the specified directory, sorting them alphabetically to ensure the right playback order.

-The script offers two processing modes for organizing chapters:
+You can organize chapters in two ways:

-- *File-based Chapters (Default)*: Each audio file is treated as an individual chapter, with chapter names derived from metadata or filenames.
+- *File-based Chapters (Default)*: Each audio file becomes its own chapter, named using metadata or filenames.
-- *Directory-based Chapters*: Each top-level subdirectory is treated as a chapter, combining all audio files within it and its nested subdirectories into a single chapter.
+- *Directory-based Chapters*: Each top-level subdirectory becomes a chapter, combining all its audio files (including those in nested folders) into one.

-Additional features include:
+Other features include:

-- Support for custom audio bitrate settings, with high-quality AAC VBR as the default encoding.
+- Customizable audio bitrate, with high-quality AAC VBR as the default.
-- Automatic naming of the output file based on the input directory.
+- Automatic naming of the output file based on the directory name.
-- Detailed logging of chapter metadata and duration for easy review and verification.
+- Detailed logs with chapter metadata and durations for easy reference.

 **Syntax**